I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsiwmi/nf-scsiwmi-scsiportwmigetinstancename.md

 <p>Pointer to a counted string containing the instance name associated with the indicated SRB.
 If the SRB type is one that does not use an instance name, <b>ScsiPortWmiGetInstanceName</b> returns <b>NULL</b>. </p>

 ## -remarks
-<p>The parameter <b>RequestContext</b> points to a request context structure, <a href="https://msdn.microsoft.com/library/windows/hardware/ff564946">SCSIWMI_REQUEST_CONTEXT</a>, that contains information associated with a <a href="https://msdn.microsoft.com/5c2ed322-0fc9-4004-9a5f-f4d3c6a59fe9">Windows Management Instrumentation</a> (WMI) SCSI request block (SRB).
-The request context structure, in turn, contains one of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566371">WMI WNODE_XXX Structures</a> that is used by the WMI system to pass data between user-mode data consumers and kernel-mode data providers such as drivers. </p>

-<p>The WNODE_XXX structure contained in the request context holds an instance name associated with the WMI SRB.
-The miniport driver calls <b>ScsiPortWmiGetInstanceName</b> to extract this instance name from the request context. </p>

-<p>The memory allocated for the request context must remain valid until after the miniport driver calls <b>ScsiPortWmiPostProcess</b>, and <b>ScsiPortWmiPostProcess</b> returns the final SRB status and buffer size.
-If the SRB can pend, the memory for the request context should be allocated from the SRB extension.
-If the SRB cannot pend, the memory can be allocated from a stack frame that does not go out of scope.</p>

-<p>The parameter <b>RequestContext</b> points to a request context structure, <a href="https://msdn.microsoft.com/library/windows/hardware/ff564946">SCSIWMI_REQUEST_CONTEXT</a>, that contains information associated with a <a href="https://msdn.microsoft.com/5c2ed322-0fc9-4004-9a5f-f4d3c6a59fe9">Windows Management Instrumentation</a> (WMI) SCSI request block (SRB).
+<p>The parameter <b>RequestContext</b> points to a request context structure, <a href="storage.scsiwmi_request_context">SCSIWMI_REQUEST_CONTEXT</a>, that contains information associated with a <a href="https://msdn.microsoft.com/5c2ed322-0fc9-4004-9a5f-f4d3c6a59fe9">Windows Management Instrumentation</a> (WMI) SCSI request block (SRB).
 The request context structure, in turn, contains one of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566371">WMI WNODE_XXX Structures</a> that is used by the WMI system to pass data between user-mode data consumers and kernel-mode data providers such as drivers. </p>

 <p>The WNODE_XXX structure contained in the request context holds an instance name associated with the WMI SRB.
 The miniport driver calls <b>ScsiPortWmiGetInstanceName</b> to extract this instance name from the request context. </p>